 Honors Student Council

-Created by students for students, The Honors Student Steering Committee (HSSC) gives Honors students direct influence over the future of the Honors Program.
+Created by students for students, Honors Student Council (HSC) gives Honors students direct influence over the future of the Honors Program.
 Students in the HSSC work closely with the director to make real decisions and develop programming that impacts students.
 This is your chance to help lead the Honors Program.
 Join HSC in the Bridgman basement at 6:30, on September 14 and 21, 2023, and every other Thursday evening beginning October 6, 2022.

 HSSC officers, 2023-24

 - Hannah Heider, Director of Communication

 - Anna Fregien and Sarah Landeau, Co-Directors of Education

 Honors hosts a variety of events year-round.
 From making connections, learning about new and exciting topics, or simply having a good time, there’s no reason not to attend.